mohamedelfiky/bugs_test/README.md

 Provided API backbone can be easely extended and versioned, clients should use HTTP header to specify version (`Accept: application/vnd.instabug.api.v1`), or default version will be used.

 ## Local setup
-**prerequisite mysql and redis**
+**prerequisite mysql, redis, elasticsearch and rabbitmq**

 Copy the local_database.sample.yml to local_database.yml and change local database configration, then run `./bin/setup` after cloning this repo.
-It will install all dependencies and create database.
+It will install all dependencies, create database and setup rabbitMQ routing `rake rabbitmq:setup`.

 This application uses `sqlite3` for tests in order to simplify testing process.

 ## Server
-Use `rails s && bundle exec sidekiq` or just `foreman start` (if you have `foreman` installed locally) to run application server.
+Use `rails s && WORKERS=BugsWorker rake sneakers:run` or just `foreman start` (if you have `foreman` installed locally) to run application server.

 ## Testing